The fascination of minimum length and minimum time

 Mathematics is approximate physics

 The minimum length implies that natural numbers do not exist in nature.
 In nature, natural numbers are approximations.
-Natural numbers are low-energy approximations because counting is only possible at low energy, i.e., at energies lower than the Planck energy.
+Natural numbers are low-energy approximations because counting is only possible at low energy, i.e., at energies much lower than the Planck energy.

 Strictly speaking, the natural numbers are figments of imagination.
 They arise when our fantasy extrapolates observations by ignoring minimum length and quantum gravity.